daman126/Flower-pot/README.md

 # Flower-pot
-A custom 3d printed flower pot with leds to make it look pretty
+A custom 3d printed flower pot with traditional maori designs for my mum